mdederun/mdederun/README.md

 # Workshop Proceedings

-All accepted papers will be included in the joint MODELS workshop proceedings published by the IEEE.
+All accepted papers will be published in the IEEE MODELS Companion Proceedings.

 # Organization & Program Committee